csierr/forecasting-superstore-sales/README.md

 # 📈 Forecasting Superstore Sales

-This project focuses on performing **Exploratory Data Analysis (EDA)** and **Time Series Forecasting** using a retail dataset from Kaggle, which includes four years of sales data from a global superstore.
+This project explores **Exploratory Data Analysis (EDA)** and **Time Series Forecastin**g on a retail dataset from Kaggle, featuring four years of global superstore sales data.

-The main objective is to predict sales based on the historical trends observed in the data.
+The main objective is to analyze historical sales trends and build forecasting models to predict future sales, comparing different approaches in terms of accuracy and interpretability.

 🔗 [Superstore Sales Dataset](https://www.kaggle.com/datasets/rohitsahoo/sales-forecasting/data)